 Swim lessons are held year-round at our indoor facility for individuals six months of age and older.
 Instruction is available in the form of group swim lessons, semi-private swim lessons, and private swim lessons.
 Fall, winter, and spring classes run primarily in the evenings and weekend mornings, but a limited number of classes are also offered during the daytime on weekdays.

 Summer swim lessons are held at both facilities during the summer for individuals six months of age and older.
 Instruction is available in the form of group swim lessons, semi-private swim lessons, and private swim lessons.
-During the summer, classes for upper level swimmers are generally offered outdoors in the morning during the weekdays.

 During the summer the Bartlett Park District runs a recreational swim team at the outdoor aquatic center called the Bartlett Barracudas.
 The team is for individuals from five years of age through 18 years of age.
 The team fosters healthy sportsmanship and promotes swimming technique.
 It is strongly recommended that individuals wishing to join the team successfully complete the Bartlett Park District swim lesson program in its entirety.
 Registration for the Barracudas is published in the spring park district brochure.